Château Malartic-Lagravière Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2022 guide) 95/100

-Deeply colored, the wine makes an impression with its nose of smoked plum, chocolate, black cherry, espresso, flowers, and crushed stone.
-The flamboyant, full-bodied palate is filled with layers of velvety blackberries, black cherries, coffee beans, mocha, and licorice.
-The wine is elegant, luxurious, and polished, with silky tannins that give it length and purity.
-Although you can enjoy it early, its best days are yet to come.
+Deeply colored, this wine makes a striking impression on the nose with aromas of smoked plum, chocolate, black cherry, espresso, flowers, and crushed stone.
+The palate is flamboyant and full-bodied, filled with layers of velvety blackberries, black cherries, coffee beans, mocha, and licorice.
+The wine is elegant, luxurious, and refined, with silky tannins that lend it length and purity.
+While you can enjoy it now, its best days are yet to come.
 Drink between 2027 and 2055.

 Tastingbook - Markus Del Monego